accordproject/models/DEVELOPERS.md

 ## <a name="setup"></a> Development Setup

-This document describes how to set up your development environment to build and test Cicero-UI, and explains the basic mechanics of using `git`, `node`, `npm`.
+This document describes how to set up your development environment to build and test Accord Project Models, and explains the basic mechanics of using `git`, `node`, `npm`.

 ### Installing Dependencies

-Before you can build Cicero-UI, you must install and configure the following dependencies on your
+Before you can build Models, you must install and configure the following dependencies on your
 machine:

 * [Git][git]: The [Github Guide to Installing Git][git-setup] is a good source of information.